gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SecretRef is a reference to a Secret object containing the Kubeconfig and the cloud provider credentials for
+<p>SecretRef is a reference to a Secret object containing the Kubeconfig of the Kubernetes
-the account the Seed cluster has been deployed to.</p>
+cluster to be registered as Seed.</p>
 </td>
 </tr>
 <tr>